(This post was originally published on Aug 7, 2018 and updated on Mar 31, 2020.)

 - Built-in Strike Plate.
 This is another patented advancement over all other products that allows your door to close with more ease.

 - Door Edge Pro.
 This is meant to reinforce the door itself now that the frame is secure.
 Keeping your door from splitting around your locks.

 - 6 Additional 2 1/2 inch and 6-1 1/2 inch screws.
 The first six are meant to attach your hinges through to the stud on the wall side and the second six to better secure your hinges to your door.
 These replace the traditional 1/2 inch screws.

 It appears that the folks at Safe Homes are not farming their manufacturing out to China anytime in the near future.
 There is presently no confusion as to where their products are made.

 This product is the hands-down the best.
-For just under $80, you can have the latest in door jamb reinforcement with the StrikeMaster II Pro.
-And with their StrikeForce package at just under $50, you can have what their competitors sell.
+(Click here for a store review).
+For just under $90, you can have the latest in door jamb reinforcement with the StrikeMaster II Pro.
+And with their StrikeForce package for just under $55 on their website, you can have what their competitors sell.

 The Door Security Pro XL